PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![073_jupyterlab](./images/073_jupyterlab.png)

-We can create a markdown heading and run the cell:
+A markdown heading can be created and then the cell can be run:

 ![074_jupyterlab](./images/074_jupyterlab.png)